Kalscheur, Gophers knock off Louisville 86-76

 Minnesota: This was the breakthrough Pitino had been searching for from the Gophers.
 Minnesota played arguably its best game of the season, and Kalscheur scored more points in 40 minutes than he did in three games during the Big Ten tournament.

-Louisville: Despite dropping his first NCAA Tournament game with the Cardinals, coach Chris Mack’s future looks bright at Louisville — especially if Jordan Nwora (10 points, 11 rebounds) returns next season.
+Louisville: Despite dropping his first NCAA Tournament game with the Cardinals, Mack’s future looks bright at Louisville — especially if Jordan Nwora (10 points, 11 rebounds) returns next season.
 Louisville got no help in the game location, less than 250 miles from Minneapolis, which created a de-facto home game for the Gophers.
+Louisville did have one famous fan on its side though, as actor Bill Murray watched from behind the Cards bench.
+Murray’s son Luke is an assistant at Louisville.

 UP NEXT